 Pergola

 We have eight raised garden beds over a 20 x 30 sq ft area.
-This project is building a screened in pergola to protect it from bugs and birds.
+This project was building a screened in pergola to protect it from animals (deer, fox, etc.).
 Here’s what we learned.

 1) It’s best to start in fall or spring due to weather.
 We wanted to wait for winter to be nice a cool but didn’t realize that the temperature needs to be above 40 degrees to pour concrete.
 Also, depending on your water table, your holes may collect water and freeze which will delay your progress.
 Watch your weather and plan to set your posts when you have at least two days above 40 degrees.